 Top 8 Insta worthy Destinations in Vietnam.
 Bali and Thailand are deemed to be the most Instagram worthy destinations in South East Asia while Vietnam is generally dismissed and slept on.
 If you have a similar stance.
 Well, I suggest that you give Vietnam a chance and you will be quite surprised by what it has to offer.
 So, let me show you guys 8 awesome Insta worthy spots that you’d want on your Insta feed by the time you are done reading this list.

 One of the most popular destinations in Vietnam, Halong Bay is known for its amazing limestone caves, karsts, and emerald waters.
 A trip to Vietnam isn’t complete without a visit to the iconic Halong Bay and the entire area has a multitude of Insta worthy spots that are waiting to be captured and shared.
 Some examples of this would be the view of the bay from the top of the Bai Tho mountains, The traditional fishing villages with buildings that are right on top of the water and The limestone karsts over the evening sky.
+If you need small fishing boats then kinocean are the best choice.
 All of them are extremely beautiful and unique and will a great place to start your photography escapades.

 2. Observation Deck at Lotte center Hanoi: